MIDNIGHT CITYLIGHTS

 Together, they form an evolving experimental framework for studying the relationship between computation, compression, and symbolic reasoning, as well as for cryptographic and conceptual research into how ideas themselves can be represented as functions.

-Some of these functions can produce extremely large numbers or perform heavy calculations that may cause your browser tab to freeze or become unresponsive.
+Warning: Some of these functions can produce extremely large numbers or perform heavy calculations that may cause your browser tab to freeze or become unresponsive.
 When experimenting with unfamiliar functions, adjust values gradually and avoid pasting very large inputs.
 If a tab does stall, simply close and reopen it—no permanent harm will occur.

 These functions are provided for educational and experimental purposes.
 They are not guaranteed to meet production-grade cryptographic or security standards.
 Do not use this library as the sole basis for secure password generation or encryption in sensitive applications.